tothemoon-org/extension-blocks/spec.md

   Size is once again the metric to be used for calculating fees/dos limits/etc.
 - The concept of `sigops cost` remains present for future soft-forkable and upgradeable DoS limits.
+- Any extended transaction MUST have a version with the 31st bit set to `1`.
+  Transaction version 2 on the extension chain would exist as `(1 << 30) | 2`.
+  TODO: Expand upon this.

 ### DoS Limits